Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

 .. dropdown::  What does `invoke` mean?

     - It can mean to execute or initiate a function.
-It is equivalent to Ethereum saying: "Calling a smart contract function".
+It is equivalent to Solana saying: "Calling a program".

     - In the context of the ``concordium-client`` tool, it means to simulate a transaction locally on your node via the `invoke` command of the ``concordium-client`` tool instead of sending the transaction to the blockchain network and executing it on-chain.
 Since the transaction was simulated it was not inserted by the bakers in a block and is not part of the blockchain and state changes that the `invoke` command makes are discarded afterwards.